Critical Mental Health Resources for College Students

 - Self-harm: Unlike other mental health issues, the underlying reason behind why young people choose to physically harm themselves still eludes researchers.
 Moreover, people who do harm themselves tend to do so in private and on areas of the body that may not be visible to others.
 Some estimate that up to 15 percent of college students have engaged in some form of self-harming behavior.
 Self-harm is a serious mental health issue that should be monitored by a trained mental health specialist.

 - Struggles with Identity: U.S. society has gradually come to accept the many disparate identities found within its borders.
 That said, in certain areas of the country, there is still a significant amount of intolerance directed towards people who identify themselves in a certain way.
 While a given identity will not necessarily indicate mental health struggles, the pressures of withstanding a hostile social environment could lead to severe stress and anxiety.
 Anyone struggling with extreme social pressures due to their lifestyle or identity should immediately seek help from a qualified specialist at their school or workplace.

-Links to Recognized National Orgs that Sponsor Support Groups
+Recognized National Orgs that Sponsor Support Groups

 In addition to the government resources listed above, there are also many recognized national organizations that sponsor or host mental health support groups.
 These support groups offer those who struggle with their mental health an opportunity to listen and be heard in a community setting.
 Below is a list of some of the most respected mental health organizations in the United States.

 - Anxiety and Depression Association of America